johannaheinonen/johanna-test-repo/module_2.md

 		- add execute permissions to the user: ```chmod u+x script1.sh```
 		- remove execute permissions from the user: ```chmod u-x script1.sh```

+Directory permissions:
+- r (read) on a directory - Allows viewing the directory contents (listing filenames).
+- x (execute) on a directory - Allows entering/traversing the directory and accessing files if their names are known.
+Does not allow listing the file names.

 In general users and processes should be given only the minimum permissions necessary to perform their tasks.